How does New Zealand's education system compare? OECD's Education at a Glance 2017 Publications

 Early Childhood Education (ECE) and Schooling

-- New Zealand continues to perform well in early childhood indicators – participation and expenditure are in the top third of OECD countries and child-teacher ratios are amongst the lowest in the OECD.
+- As in previous years, New Zealand has performed well in early childhood indicators – participation and expenditure are in the top third of OECD countries and teacher-child ratios are among the lowest in the OECD.

-- Enrolment rates for 15 to 19 year-olds have grown in recent years, but flattened in 2014.
+- Enrolment rates for 15 to 19 year-olds have grown in recent years, but flattened since 2014.
 New Zealand remains in the bottom half of OECD countries, a little below the OECD average.

-- Employment rates for youth increased, and youth employment relative to other OECD countries remains high.
-Compared with other countries, young New Zealanders are more likely to leave school sooner, and work, or go on to further education, or enter further education when they're older.
+- Employment rates for youth have increased, and youth employment relative to other OECD countries remains high.
+Compared with other countries, young New Zealanders are more likely to leave school sooner for employment purposes, go on to further education, or enter further education when they are older.

 - New Zealand spends less per student than the OECD average, but, relative to national wealth, public expenditure on education as a percentage of GDP is high, and as a percentage of total public expenditure remains one of the highest in the OECD.

-- Teacher statutory salaries start lower, but increase faster than the OECD average and reach a maximum which is lower than the average maximum in other OECD countries.
-The gap between the salaries of teachers and other similarly-educated workers is smaller in New Zealand than it is in many other OECD countries.
+- Teacher statutory salaries start lower, but increase faster than the OECD average and reach a maximum that is lower than the average maximum in other OECD countries.
+The gap between the salaries of teachers and other similarly-educated workers is smaller in New Zealand than it is in many other OECD countries, and female teachers earn more on average than other similarly qualified women.

 - New Zealand school teachers are older on average and the proportion of teachers over 50 years old has been increasing.
-The proportion of teachers younger than 30 is about the same as the OECD average.
+The proportion of teachers younger than 30 remains about the same as the OECD average.
+Across the OECD, teachers are more likely to be female.
+This is also the case in New Zealand.

-- The average class size for teachers who teach Years 7 to 10 students is around 25 students per class, compared with the OECD average of 23 students.
+- The ratio of students to teachers in Years 7 to 10 is around 16 students per teacher, compared with the OECD average of 13.

 Tertiary and international education and the post-study outcomes of education

-- The proportion of New Zealand adults with a degree or above (at 30%) is about the OECD average.
-The proportion with a level 4 qualification or higher (at 48%) is in the top six.
+- The proportion of New Zealand adults with a degree or above (at 32%) is above the OECD average of 29%.
+The proportion with a level 4 qualification or higher (at 51%) places New Zealand in the top three countries.

 - International students remain a key feature of New Zealand's education system.
-New Zealand has one of the largest proportions of tertiary students who are international students, especially at doctoral level where 45% of students are international students.
+New Zealand has one of the largest proportions of tertiary students who are international students, especially at diploma and doctoral level, where 32% and 46% of students respectively are international students.

 Where to find out more